 - 330. Number Theory (5).
 Pr., Any Sophomore level mathematics course.
 Mathematics of the integers.
 Divisibility, primes, unique factorization; Congruences and residues; Diophantine problems; Number theoretic functions. - 331-332.
 Introduction to Modern Algebra I, II (5-5).
-Pr., MH 163.
-Sets, mappings, the integers, isomorphisms and homomorphisms; groups, rings, fields, ideals; factorization problems and Euclidean domains. - 367.
+Pr., MH 613.
+Sets, mappings, the integers, isomorphisms and homomorphisms; groups, rings, fields, ideals; factorization problems and Euclidean domains. - 340.
+Advanced Scientific Programming (5).
+Pr., MH 240 or equivalent.
+Advanced programming techniques will be covered with topics from plotting techniques (spirals, hidden lines, graphics, surfaces and Julesz patterns), language problems (coding, computer identification of authors), dynamics (spin force studies, time travel), random processes (probability distributions, two-population models), wave motion and Fourier series (the Watergate problem).
+All students taking this course will be required to work on a project in their major area. - 367.
 Advanced Statistics (5).
 Pr., MH 267.
 Correlation and regression, analysis of variance, non-parametric methods, multivariate analysis.
-Emphasis on applications.

-411. History of Mathematics (5).
+Emphasis on applications. - 411.
+History of Mathematics (5).
 Pr., MH 163 or Department Approval.
 A first course beginning with Babylonian and Egyptian mathematics, including the contributions of the Greeks, and the development of elementary mathematics through calculus.
-This course may be taught concurrently with MH 611.

-423. Complex Analysis (5).
+This course may be taught concurrently with MH 611. - 423.
+Complex Analysis (5).
 Pr., MH 321.

-Complex numbers, limits, differentiation.
-Analytic functions.
-Integration, conformal mappings.
-Reimann surfaces.
-This course may be taught concurrently with MH 623.

-440. Mathematical Models and Simulation (5).
+Complex numbers, limits, differentiation, Analytic functions, Integration, conformal mappings, Reimann surfaces.
+This course may be taught concurrently with MH 623. - 440.
+Mathematical Models and Simulation (5).
 Pr., MH 264 and MH 265.

 Use of models and simulation for solving problems in applied mathematics.
 Techniques of setting up, solving, and interpreting models as well as the introduction to certain standard models.
 This course may be taught concurrently with MH 640.